 The heart and soul and mind

-Of each sacred living man —
+Of every sacred living man —

-Not the so-called higher plans
+And not the so-called higher plans

 Of gods above and kings below.